-- Conducts exit interviews with all voluntarily departing employees, documents, analyses, and periodically makes recommendations based on this feedback. - Produces leading and lagging HR metrics relating to talent acquisitions, with analysis and recommendations, where appropriate - Creates guides, templates, FAQs, and other tools for leaders and employees relating to talent acquisition.
+- Conducts exit interviews with all voluntarily departing employees, documents, analyses, and periodically makes recommendations based on this feedback. - Produces leading and lagging HR metrics relating to talent acquisitions, with analysis and recommendations, where appropriate. - Creates guides, templates, FAQs, and other tools for leaders and employees relating to talent acquisition and the pre-boarding process.